euphonie/study-notes/Engineering Tools/Cloud/GCP/IAM.md

 - Allow default access
 	- Narrow, allows read-only access to storage and Stackdriver Logging and monitoring.
+	- Security error when trying to access any other Google API
 - Allow full access to all Cloud APIs
+	- Access to BigQuery, Datastore, Cloud SQL, Cloud Pub Sub or Cloud Bigtable
 - Set access for each API

 ## Organization